shriram-s6/University-of-Helsinki/README.md

 # University-of-Helsinki
-Mooc and Open University courses
+Mooc and Open University courses from the University of Helsinki